 The PRD review process matters as much as the PRD content.
 Before sending to engineering, the PRD should be reviewed by: the tech lead (for technical constraint accuracy and architectural feasibility), a designer (for user experience completeness), and one engineer from the implementation team (for implementation clarity).
 Each reviewer should be able to read the PRD and understand their specific area without asking the PM any questions.

 AI tools have dramatically compressed PRD writing time.
-Scriptonia generates a complete 10-section PRD — including architecture considerations and engineering tickets with story-point estimates — in under 30 seconds from a feature description.
+Scriptonia generates a complete 10-section PRD, including architecture considerations and engineering tickets with story-point estimates, in under 30 seconds from a feature description.
 The PM's job is then to review and refine the AI output rather than write from scratch.
-Teams using Scriptonia report reducing PRD writing time from 3–4 hours to 15–20 minutes per feature.
+Teams using Scriptonia report reducing PRD writing time from 3 to 4 hours to 15 to 20 minutes per feature.

 Phase 3: Architecture Blueprint